Orlando History & Diversity for Business Groups

 Explore More History in Orlando

 Orlando has still more history to explore, including downtown’s Orange County Regional History Center and Heritage Square Park.
 Housed inside a historic, 5-story county courthouse built in 1927, the Smithsonian Institution affiliate traces 12,000 years of Central Florida history.
+It is also available for meetings and receptions after hours for up to 300.

 North of downtown, Art & History Museums — Maitland is listed in the National Register of Historic Places.
 It offers three different museums featuring unique architecture, beautiful gardens, and quality exhibitions and programs.
 Nearby, the Holocaust Memorial Resource and Education Center of Florida provides formal and informal opportunities for people of all ages and backgrounds to visit, reflect and grow.